 May You Live In Interesting Times

 Often, we – as online marketers – get caught up in social and marketing data.
 Our viewpoint is skewed, however.
 It’s hard to remember that not everyone knows about social platform this or social platform that.
-Not everyone is up-to-date on how to search the Internet and SEO practices.
+Not everyone is up-to-date on how to search the Internet and SEO best practices.
 For that matter, not everyone uses a computer on a daily basis (shocking!).

 What we do know, however, is that we are living in interesting times.
 There are tons of options and tons of opportunities; online marketers have to step away from the business side of things and view social from the eye of the consumer.